dcode84/Docs/Django Docs.md

 class Book(models.Model)
     author = models.ForeignKey(
         Author,
-        on_delete=models.CASCADE,
-        null=True
+        on_delete=models.CASCADE
     )
 </pre>

-Book can easily be queried to the its corresponding auther.
+Book can easily be queried to the its corresponding author.
 This however proves difficult the other way around, since there is no foreign key setup for book in author.

 The django built-in reverse lookup **_set** is a convenient way to get around this problem.